MichaelCurrin/jekyll-actions-quickstart/sample_site/index.md

 - This site shows the result of a static site built with Jekyll Actions, using Jekyll 4 and a custom plugin.
 - See the custom plugin in action on the [Time ago]({% link time-ago.md %}) page.
 - See the [repo](https://github.com/MichaelCurrin/jekyll-actions-quickstart) to see how this project is setup.
-Note the GH workflows section and the `sample_site` directory which is recognized automatically.
+Note the GH workflows section and the `sample_site` directory which is found _automatically_ because of the config file.